abijeet-dhillon/github_data_pipeline/docs/pipeline_outputs.md

 ## Operational Notes & Indexing Considerations

-- **Incremental refreshes:** `src/pipeline/collectors.py` automatically detects the most recent timestamps or commit SHAs so repeat runs only fetch deltas.
+- **Incremental refreshes:** `src/retrieval/collectors.py` automatically detects the most recent timestamps or commit SHAs so repeat runs only fetch deltas.
 Cached files inside `output/{owner_repo}` are merged with new records to preserve historical context.
 - **Blame payload size:** `repo_blame.json` can be large because it bundles every file, range, and enrichment.
 When indexing, lower the batch size (see `HARDCODED_BATCH_SIZE` in `src/indexing/config.py`) or increase Elasticsearch’s `http.max_content_length` to avoid HTTP 413 errors.
 - **Schema alignment:** The mappings defined in `src/indexing/schema.py` mirror the structures described above.
-Whenever a new field is added to the pipeline, update `schema.py` and this document together to keep ingestion predictable.
+Whenever a new field is added to the retrieval workflow, update `schema.py` and this document together to keep ingestion predictable.
 - **Downstream indexing:** Each JSON file maps one-to-one with an Elasticsearch index (see `FILE_TO_INDEX`).
 Because every record contains `repo_name`, data consumers can safely join across indices or filter by repository without extra transformations.

 Keep this document close when creating Kibana dashboards or analytical notebooks—it doubles as the contract between the extraction phase and any downstream tooling.